 I was waiting for it.
 I’d even blocked it into my schedule.
 I’ve done enough ‘expansions’ to know that after stepping into a new space, creating something at my edge or launching something new, I experience an equal and opposing sense of contraction.
-Since launching my new site and opening registration for Be Cause, my group coaching program, I’ve been waiting for some massive attack of paralysis or closure.
+Since launching new programs, I’ve been waiting for some massive attack of paralysis or closure.
 Instead it snuck up all stealth and subtle.

 This is apparently not something that people talk about.
 Although I feel like I talk about it quite a bit since I work with creatives, entrepreneurs and development enthusiasts.
 But I guess a lot of people who are ‘out there’ aren’t talking about the inner storms of their outer offerings.
 So, I thought I’d let you in on mine.
 Not because everyone should be exposing this, but because I’ve worked with so many people who make themselves wrong for these rhythms and I’d love to help bring some self-compassion and relief to others.
 In a recent Dear Chela episode, I answered the question as to whether or not I feel fear in my business.
 Yes, yes of course I do.
 I also feel contraction and self-disgust.
 Take that.

 I’ve learned that these experiences are not going to go away for me.
 And for anyone else pushing their edges, expressing themselves or creating something they hope will meet and serve people, I’d be downright shocked if you didn’t have your own version of the expansion/contraction rhythm.

 For the most part, I experience myself as courageous, powerful, productive and effective.
 But I will say that these are qualities I’ve developed and they don’t come with a lack of terror, doubt, failure or floundering.
 I’m just not as bothered by these challenging rhythms as I was when they’d take me over and stop me from going after what I was called to go after.